Disease landscape

 Main issues

-- In 2023 only about 2% of patients potentially suitable for novel conjugates were treated with those drugs in the V4 countries.
+- In 2024 less than 10% of patients potentially suitable for novel conjugates were treated with those drugs in the V4 countries.

 - In all V4 countries, there is a significant population burden, assessed with disability adjusted life-years, related to breast cancer.